sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-864	Shortest Path to Get All Keys    		41.1%	Hard
+given 2d grid, '.' empty cell, '#' wall, '@' start, lowercase letter are keys, capital letters are locks.
+You cannot walk over a lock unless you have the key. return min number of moves to get all keys. impossible return -1. using bitmask to represent the keys you are carrying. bfs.
+->>

 <<-909	Snakes and Ladders    		38.9%	Medium
 convert to 1d bfs.
 ->>